 Indications for use

 The RightMed Test is prescription use only.
-The RightMed Test is a qualitative genotyping assessment system applied to genomic DNA isolated from human saliva collected using the OraCollect Dx OCD-100 to simultaneously detect, report, and interpret genetic variants in a broad multigene test.
-The interpretation of genomic data is intended to inform healthcare providers of pharmacogenomic associations which are categorized by Level of Concern and Level of Evidence.
-The RightMed Test describes the detected genotypes associated with metabolism, transport, or other physiological mechanisms by which some therapeutics interact with the body, but does not predict whether a person will or will not respond to, or experience adverse events with, a particular therapeutic.
+The RightMed Test is a laboratory developed pharmacogenomic test for clinical use.
+It is not intended for diagnostic or forensic use.
+The RightMed Test is intended to inform healthcare providers of pharmacogenetic information and professional guidelines associated with the detected genotypes and predicted phenotypes associated with metabolism, transport, or other physiological mechanisms by which some therapeutics interact with the body in adults.
+The RightMed Test does not determine the right medication for a person or predict whether a person will or will not respond to, or experience adverse events with, a particular therapeutic.